shawngraham/cdh2020/content/en/tutorials/clean-data-r.md

 The part before the arrow, `fairyElements`, is a **variable**.
 In programming, variables act like buckets, holding whatever you give them through assignment operators such as `<-` "inside".
 In this case, we are storing the contents of `fairy-elements.csv`, which is data pulled from the [The Survey of Scottish Witchcraft Database](http://www.shca.ed.ac.uk/Research/witches/) on elements associated with fairies found in trial records from the Scottish witch-hunts occuring during the period of 1563 to 1736.

-We put this in a variable arranged in a special kind of data table (a tibble) so we can easily manipulate it when cleaning its contents.
+We put this in a variable arranged in a special kind of data table (a tibble) so we can easily manipulate it when cleaning its contents (`read.csv` puts the data into a _data frame_, while `read_csv` from the `readr` package puts it into a 'tibble').
 To see your data, you can type:

 ```R